kreauniv/comp308/source/dispatch.rst

 Now we can add numbers and strings freely.
 Not that that's a good thing, but we can.

+.. admonition:: **Method resolution**

+   We used simple lookup in our "property list" structure, but the process of figuring out which of a collection of methods to call can involve more sophisticated matching than just equality.
+For example, if we've established a "subtyping" relationship between types -- i.e. an "A is a subtype of B" relationship between two types A and B -- we can match a method that is declared against supertypes when arguments have more specific types in the hierarchy.
+For example, if a method is declared to work for Real numbers, then it can also be used if an argument has an Int type.

 The interesting thing about this approach is that we're no longer forced to determine whether the code for adding a string with a number should go within